nevernotsean/FHI360-AR2018/Task List.md

 * Fixed, as much as possible!

+## Mobile and Cross Browser Client Feedback

 Desktop:
  Safari: drawers don’t open (this also happened on mobile in Safari)

 * Fixed

    Edge: the photo credit appears stacked:

-* Fixed?
+* Fixed

 Mobile:
  All devices:
+o CEO message slide – text doesn’t wrap around Patrick’s photo very well

+* Fixed

-o CEO message slide – text doesn’t wrap around Patrick’s photo very well o The menu gets cut off at story 9, and you can’t scroll to see #10.
+  o The menu gets cut off at story 9, and you can’t scroll to see #10.

+* This looks fixed to me after shorter titles added

  Android (Pixel XL – Chrome):
 o The photo credits on the slides are cut off – only visible when you’re scrolling to the next slide

+* I wasn't able to fix this given the time.

  Android (Pixel XL – Firefox):

 o The photo credits are visible, but on some slides with lots of text, some of the text gets cut off or looks too squashed.

+* This is fixed on my Pixel 2

  iPhone (6 and X - Safari):
 o All slides get cut off – starting at the bottom of the blue button  When you scroll back up through the slides, the top of the slide gets cut off, but the bottom is visible.

+* This and the Photo Credit issue are still unfixed

-o The text is too big on most slides – text appears on top of other text (civilsociety), or too close to the button (challengeTB). o Drawers don’t open (seems like a Safari issue)
+o The text is too big on most slides – text appears on top of other text (civilsociety), or too close to the button (challengeTB).

+* Fixed

+o Drawers don’t open (seems like a Safari issue)

+* Fixed

+## Other TODO

+* Tell Armen to update the open graph metatags with correct SEO info,

+Updated OpenGraph title and description

+* Done

+- Get Share content for Twitter, Add a Facebook App ID, Linkedin
+- Replace all instances of 'data-src="http://sean-harrington.com..."' for images

+in some places, the bolded text barely appears bold, but in others it looks normal.
+The #civilsociety story is a good example, since it has both.

+* Fixed

+For “How do we improve lives?”, can just “improve lives” scale up, not “how do we”?
+Scale up size now is okay, but we don’t want emphasis on “how do we”, only emphasis on “improve lives.”

+* Done

+Would like to go back to the orange dot expanding to make the fullscreen orange.

+* Done

+Drawn-in “Catalyze” should mimic this Codepen in speed and stroke width.
+If it can also end with gaps in the text as shown in the print version (see attached), that would be ideal.
+Ending “Catalyze” should remain double-stroke.

+* Done

+Can “Catalyze” be 75% of user screen in size?

+* Fixed

+“2017 Annual Report” font is Montserrat.
+Can it be changed to Mr Eaves Modern in SVG format?

+* Done